akinolawilson/androidApp/README.md

 # Android application: Calculator

 Kivy is a framework for building mobile applications in Python.
 This repository illustrates some of the basic aspects of app development such as events, labels and layouts.
-Finally, a simply calculator is produced in Kivy and complied to work for android.
+Finally, a simple calculator is produced in Kivy and complied to work for android.

 Note that Kivy works for Python 3.6 and prior versions.